seraogianluca/GIAR/docs/Implementation.md

 ## 6. Analytics and statistics
 In the following the two pipelines aggregations used to extract interesting information from data are described.
-In particular, the `top ten games per platform` gives information about the most rated games grouped by platform (i.e. PC, Xbox and PlayStation).
+In particular, the `top ten games per platform` gives information about the most rated games grouped by platform (i.e. PC, Xbox or PlayStation).
 Then, the `distribution of games per country` gives information about the ten most owned games in a selected country.

 ### 6.1 Top 10 games per platform
 This pipeline is performed on the `games` collection by the player side of the application.
-It returns the list of the ten most voted games between the games with rating greater than three.
+It returns the list of the ten most voted games between the games with rating greater than `3`.

-**First stage**: Selects games of a specific platform with a rate greater than three.
+**First stage**: Selects games of a specific platform with a rate greater than `3`.
 ```
 [{
     $match: {